Mapping the coordinates: so much happens in a week

 And what if I just throw the pile away?
 And what if I trust that I will remember what needs to be remembered?
 Lately, I have been worrying about cognitive decline - worrying that perhaps, I may be showing early signs of … slipping.
 It’s made me panic a little bit (but in a quiet way that no one around me would notice unless they were looking at my bookshelf, which is where I seem to stash my anxiety, in titles like: The End of Alzheimer’s and The Wahl’s Protocol.

-Last night I dreamed several times of mapping - of perceiving the coordinates of time and space and getting them down on paper.
+Last night I dreamed several times that I was mapping, perceiving the coordinates of time and space and getting them down on paper.
 In one dream, we were mapping out a neighborhood.
 In another, I was urgently supervising a team of assistants - we HAD TO get it done and fast!.
 The team included a young man, with whom I was supposed to merge consciousness.
 There was a magnetism between us.
 This was important.

 This is not a bad thing.
-Actually, quarantine has granted me the wide, wild time that the urgency I’d put off for so long needed to expand, to open, to do what it had to do so that I could complete something about myself.
+Actually, quarantine has granted me the wide, wild time that the urgency that I’d put off for so long needed.
+Space to expand, to open, to let ‘the urgency’ do what it had to do so that I could complete something about myself.

 In the meantime, outside the window, life keeps moving forward.